Furniture Renders for Selling Online and Offline

 5 Reasons They Look Like Photos

-So when because of location issues the photoshoot gets canceled yet again, furniture retailers and manufacturers go straight to 3D product rendering companies.
-For luckily, they always save the day and produce CG images just in time.
-Actually, experienced retailers don’t even wait for the prototypes to be produced – they get perfect furniture renders even earlier, and manage to find customers from the very beginning of the promotional campaign.
+So when a photoshoot gets canceled yet again because of unexpected issues, furniture retailers and manufacturers go straight to 3D product rendering companies.
+Luckily, they always save the day and produce CG images just in time.
+Actually, experienced retailers don’t even wait for the prototypes to be produced — they get perfect furniture renders even earlier, and manage to find customers from the very beginning of the promotional campaign.

 We owe this amazing photorealistic quality to the CGI power.
 How is that even possible?
 Let’s see how 3D technologies allow furniture retailers and manufacturers to create top-notch marketing imagery.

 The 3D rendering process involves many stages, which are also typical for professional photography.
-With one major difference though: 3D furniture renders are made with the help of software, whereas photography requires the money and time-consuming organization of a photoshoot.
+One major difference though is that 3D furniture renders are made with the help of software, whereas photography requires the money and time-consuming organization of a photoshoot.

-Let’s now dig deeper into the process to understand how professional 3D rendering artists create the images of such startling realism.
+Let’s now dig deeper into the process to understand how professional 3D rendering artists create CG images of such startling realism.

 #1.
 Smart Lighting System

 When it comes to photorealism, lighting is vital for avoiding the flatness of two-dimensional product images.
 It creates depth, sets the ambiance, and highlights the forms and textures of objects.
-And to build an intelligent lighting system, experienced 3D artists use the following tools:
+To build an intelligent lighting system, experienced 3D artists use the following tools:

 • balance of light and shadow: an essential factor for any realistic picture, since lighting depends on shadow, and shadow cannot exist without light.
 The natural positioning of shadows according to light sources quite literally ensures the realism of a 3D furniture render;

-• natural and artificial lighting depends on the light source.
-Which can be sun, moon and stars, or electricity, or a combination of two.
+• natural and artificial lighting depends on the light source which can be the sun, moon and stars, or electricity, or a combination of two.
 Different light sources are the main creators of ambiance for furniture renders;

 • directions of light to a great extent defines the realism of 3D product renders.
 3D artists tend to use the three-point lighting system, which consists of key light, fill light and backlight, each point has its angle, focus, and function.

-A well-thought lighting system makes 3D furniture renders look organic and sets a specific mood in any product image.
+A well-thought lighting system makes 3D furniture renders look organic and sets a specific mood for any product image.

 #2.
 Natural Textures and Materials